-Love is THE solution for all relationship problems.
+Love is THE solution to all relationship problems.
 In fact, love will solve THE PROBLEM for all relationships.
-And, if you have read or watched any of the GR8 Relationships material, you know the PROBLEM is when you "make everything about ME!"
+And, if you read or watch any of the GR8 Relationships material, you know the PROBLEM is when you "make everything about ME!"

 What Is Love?

-When you say you “love” someone, what are you actually saying?
+When you say you “love” someone, what are you saying?

-Since God's Word provides “…all things that pertain to life and godliness…” (2 Peter 1:3), it makes sense to read what God says about love.
+Since God's Word provides “…all things that pertain to life and godliness…” (2 Peter 1:3), reading God's words about love makes sense.

-Now read the following verses slowly and reflect on that relationship.
+Please read the following verses slowly and reflect on your relationships.

 Then why aren't those things happening in your relationships?
-You may have heard and read this passage many times, but biblical knowledge requires action to make changes in your life.
+You may have heard and read this passage many times, but biblical knowledge requires action to change your life.
 And you won't do those things when your definition of love is more about ME than others.
-It is so typical to talk about love, but not act according to God’s description of love.
+It is typical to talk about love but not act according to God’s description of love.

 We have just enough religion to make us hate, but not enough to make us love one another. – Jonathan Swift